Botswana

 Chobe River Frontline: Border Enforcement with Namibia & Zambia

 The Chobe River region serves as a critical frontline in Botswana’s anti-poaching efforts, due to its proximity to international borders with Namibia and Zambia.
-Enhanced coordination among Botswana wildlife police, river units, and neighboring countries' authorities strengthens border surveillance and enforcement.
+Enhanced coordination among Botswana's wildlife police, river units, and the authorities of neighboring countries strengthens border surveillance and enforcement.
 River patrol teams deploy extensively along the Chobe River, utilizing rapid-response boats equipped with advanced navigation and communication tools, significantly reducing illegal cross-border poaching activities.

 Aerial Patrols Over the Makgadikgadi Pans in Botswana